jingy-zh/Urban-Analytics-Thesis_Jingyi-Zhang/README.md

 # Urban-Analytics-Thesis_Jingyi-Zhang
-Database and code for seminar thesis in course of Urban Analytics
+Database, figures and code for seminar thesis in the course of Urban Analytics

+Also Documentation for interaction with ChatGPT

 By.
 Jingyi Zhang
 ____________________________________________________________________